orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 ---------------------------------------------------

 - Problem: logic signal must be level-shifted and detachable (possible energy transfer) and also high-speed
-- current layout: Target-GPIO are output only, uart bi-dir & recorded in PRU, programmer is in user space (currently not recordable, dedicated pins on nRF52)
+- current layout: link from Target-GPIO is output only, uart bi-dir & recorded in PRU, programmer is in user space (currently not recordable, dedicated pins on nRF52)
-- improvement: change level-changer and switches / muxer if needed
+- improvement: change level-changer and switches / muxer if more speed is needed
+- solution 1: pru could access spi and uart from host-cpu, has delay-penalty, but gpio from host seems unreachable to PRU
 - assessment:
    - bidirectional gpios will be recorded properly, but never react in realtime if handled in python-api
-   - (high-speed) SPI to target is hardly possible, there are no further dedicated hw-spi that share pru-pins
+   - (high-speed) SPI to target is hardly possible, there are no further dedicated hw-spi that share pru-pins, but PRU could manage host-spi
    - uart-speeds, TODO: must check with PRU-Documentation,

 Allow user-provided Energy-Traces